Trade guide

 Is maintenance engineering a good career for the future?

 Excellent.
 As industry becomes more automated and complex, the need for skilled maintenance engineers increases.
-The aging UK infrastructure and focus on reliability and efficiency create strong long-term demand.
+The ageing UK infrastructure and focus on reliability and efficiency create strong long-term demand.
 AI and robotics will change some tasks but increase overall demand for skilled professionals.

 What's the difference between maintenance engineer and maintenance technician?